khulnasoft-lab/gopkg/docs/plugins.md

-# Glide Plugins
+# Gopkg Plugins

-Glide supports a simple plugin system similar to Git.
+Gopkg supports a simple plugin system similar to Git.

 ## Existing Plugins

-Some plugins exist today for Glide including:
+Some plugins exist today for Gopkg including:

 * [gopkg-vc](https://github.com/sgotti/gopkg-vc) - The vendor cleaner allows you to strip files not needed for building your application from the `vendor/` directory.
 * [gopkg-brew](https://github.com/heewa/gopkg-brew) - Convert Go deps managed by gopkg to Homebrew resources to help you make brew formulas for you Go programs.
-* [gopkg-hash](https://github.com/mattfarina/gopkg-hash) - Generates a hash of the `gopkg.yaml` file compatible with Glides internal hash.
+* [gopkg-hash](https://github.com/mattfarina/gopkg-hash) - Generates a hash of the `gopkg.yaml` file compatible with Gopkgs internal hash.
 * [gopkg-cleanup](https://github.com/ngdinhtoan/gopkg-cleanup) - Removing unused packages from the `gopkg.yaml` file.
 * [gopkg-pin](https://github.com/multiplay/gopkg-pin) - Take all dependencies from the `gopkg.lock` and pin them explicitly in the `gopkg.yaml` file.